Our approach to diversity, equity & inclusion

 We have featured in numerous case studies, research reports and top employer lists and continue to support as well as be supported by these partnerships.

-Over the last year the network have marked a number of important events including, Deafblind Awareness Week, Disability Week, Global Accessibility Awareness Week, International Day of People with Disabilities, and World Diabetes Day to name a few.
+Over the last year the network have marked a number of important events including, Neurodiversity Celebration Week, International Day of People with Disabilities, World Autism Acceptance Week, Spinal Cord Injury Day, and World MS Day to name a few.
 The network has also continued to amplify the voice of our colleagues and have supported the business in undertaking a review of how we support our disabled colleagues.

 I AM ME

 The I AM ME network has been established since 2017 for ethnically diverse colleagues and their allies.
-Over the last six years it has grown to have over 4000 members.
-The I AM ME network is sponsored by Graham Biggart, Chief Transformation Officer.
+It has now grown to have over 3400 members.
+The I AM ME network is sponsored by Graham Biggart, Managing Director, Argos.

-In 2023, the network have continued to mark a number of important events including, Black History Month, South Asian History Month, Racial Equality Week, Windrush Day and World Sickle Cell Day to name a few.
+In 2025, the network have continued to mark a number of important events including, Black History Month, South Asian Heritage Month, Race Equality Week, Windrush Day and World Sickle Cell Day to name a few.

 Inspire

-The Inspire network was in 2020 for colleagues of all genders and their allies.
-Over the last three years the network has grown to over 2000 members.
-The Inspire network is sponsored by Rhian Bartlett, Food Commercial Director.
+The Inspire network was established in 2020 for colleagues of all genders and their allies.
+The network has grown to over 2300 members.
+The Inspire network is sponsored by Rhian Bartlett, Chief Commercial and Sustainability Officer.

 Proud@Sainsbury's

 The Proud@Sainsbury’s network has been established since 2014 for all LGBT+ colleagues and their allies.
 The network has now acquired more than 3000 members.
-The Proud@Sainsbury’s network is sponsored Mark Given, Chief Marketing Officer.
+The Proud@Sainsbury’s network is sponsored Mark Given, Chief Technology, Marketing and Data Officer.

-In 2023, the network have continued to mark a number of events including, Bi Visibility Day, LGBT History Month, Non-Binary People’s Day, Pride Month, and Trans Awareness Week to name a few.
+In 2025, the network have continued to mark a number of events including, Bisexual Awareness Day, LGBT History Month, Non-Binary Awareness Week, Pride Month, and Trans Awareness Week to name a few.
 During Pride Month members of the networks took part in 35 Pride marches across the UK.

 The network has also continued to agitate the business to make positive change, and this year played an instrumental role in the introduction of paid leave for colleagues undergoing gender reassignment surgery.

-For all the continued work that the network do, in 2023 they were nominated for the LGBTQIA DIVA Award in the category Network of the Year.
+For all the continued work that the network do, in 2025 they were nominated for the Rainbow Honours Outstanding LGBTQIA Network of the Year and highly commended for the European Diversity Awards Outstanding LGBTQIA+ Network of the Year.

 We Care

 The We Care network was established in 2020 for colleagues with caring responsibilities and their allies.
-Since 2020 the network has grown to have more than 1000 members.
-The We Care network is sponsored by Claire Pickthall, Director of Stores.
+Since 2020 the network has grown to have more than 1600 members.
+The We Care network is sponsored by Claire Pickthall, Retail, Omnichannel and Logistics Transformation Director.

 Over the last year the network have continued to mark a number of events, including Carers Rights Day, Carers Week, and Young Carers Rights Day to name a few.